Visiting the Historic Sights and Christmas Market in Rothenburg ob der Tauber, Germany

 Top things to see in Rothenburg ob der Tauber

 We took the train from Nuremberg to Rothenburg ob der Tauber as a day trip.
 The train ride is roughly 1 hour 45 minutes, including a couple transfers.
-We arrived just before lunch with the entire afternoon and evening to explore the market and wander the streets of this fairy tale village.
+We arrived just before lunch, leaving us the entire afternoon and evening to explore the market and wander the streets of this fairy tale village.

 The town itself is amazing to explore with its cobblestone streets, quaint little cafes, and historic buildings.
 The locals are warm and friendly (and most spoke English, which was really nice, too).
-We did not have any particular itinerary because the town is small enough that it can be fully walked.
-Sooner or later, you get around to seeing everything:)
+The town is best explored on foot.
+Whether you arrive by train or car, you won’t need any ground transportation once you enter one of Rothenburg’s historical city gates.

 The top things that you’ll want to catch a glimpse of include:

-The Gallows Gate, also referred to as Würzburger Tor, is one of five pass-through gates in Rothenburg.
+The Gallows Gate (Würzburger Tor), is one of five pass-through gates in Rothenburg.
 It dates to the 14th-century and got its name because the gallows, i.e., the place of execution by hanging, was directly in front of the gate.
 Grisly, but true.
-The gate was also part of the medieval fortifications that protected the town.

-The focal point at the end of Galganasse, is the 33-meter tall White Tower, sometimes called the Gallows Arch.
-It is part of the old inner city fortifications and entrance to the former Jewish quarter of the city.
+The focal point at the end of Galganasse is the 108-foot-tall White Tower, sometimes called the Gallows Arch.
+It is part of the old inner city fortifications and the entrance to the former Jewish quarter of the city.
 Directly in front of the tower are two other landmarks, the Jewish Dance House and the Rabbi Meir Garden.
-Together, they form a memorial where you can learn more about Jewish life during the middle ages.
+Together, they form a memorial where you can learn more about Jewish life during the Middle Ages.

 Above photos: White Tower